This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 The General Waste Law states that owners or occupants (such as tenants) of a contaminated property are jointly liable for remediation regardless of fault.
 They in turn, can bring an action against the party that caused contamination.
 Prior to transferring title over a contaminated property, a seller and a buyer must agree on who will carry out remediation.
 To determine if a property is contaminated, it is advisable to carry out soil characterisation studies.

 SEMARNAT and/or ASEA must approve the transfer of a contaminated site.
 However, failing to secure an authorisation will not prevent the transfer from taking effect.
-If a seller failed to inform a buyer that a site was contaminated and buyer later discovers that it was, the seller will be liable for remediation according to the Regulation to the Waste Law.
+If a seller failed to inform a buyer that a site was contaminated and buyer later discovers that it was, the seller will be liable for remediation according to the Regulation to the General Waste Law.

 The statute of limitations for making a claim of environmental liability is 12 years as of the moment when contamination occurs or its effects cease.